BigBrassBand/remittanceparse/README.md

 Need help?
-E-mail us -- support atsymbol bigbrassband period com.
+E-mail us -- support@bigbrassband.com

 The utility looks at all sales and refunds for the period in the PDF cross referenced against that time period in the JSON file.